Attacking Open-domain Question Answering by Injecting Misinformation: Models and Experiments

 \section{Models and Experiments}

-We now study how extractive QA models behave under such contradicting contexts.
-Extractive QA aims to answer a given question $\mathcal{Q}$ by selecting a span from a set of context paragraphs $\mathcal{C}$.
-We apply this to contradicting contexts by proposing two settings as follows:

-\nop{ $\bullet$ \textbf{SQuAD-QA} This is the traditional setting same with previous works, in which question answering is based on clean contexts without misinformation.
-Therefore, only the real contexts $\mathcal{C}^R$ in \dataset is given as the QA contexts. }

-\textbf{1.
-Contra-QA.} In this setting, QA is conducted under contradicting contexts, \textit{i.e.}, $\mathcal{C} = \{\mathcal{C}^R, \mathcal{C}^F_1, \cdots, \mathcal{C}^F_N\}$, where $N=4$ in our \dataset dataset.
-We shuffle the context paragraphs so that the model does not know which context is real.
-Following~\citet{DBLP:conf/acl/ChenFWB17}, a QA module (a.k.a. passage reader) is applied to each of the paragraph $C_i$ to select the best answer span $A_i$ and provides its confidence score $S_i$.
-Afterward, the system returns the answer with the highest (normalized) span score.

-\textbf{2.
-Contra-QA (w/ Detection).} In order to mitigate the harm of misinformation, we propose a misinformation-aware QA framework that integrates question answering with fake context detector.
-For each context paragraph $\mathcal{C}_i$, a fake context detector outputs its \textit{trust score} $R_i$; \textit{i.e.}, the confidence score that information in $\mathcal{C}_i$ is trustable.
-We then combine the trust score $R_i$ with the confidence score $S_i$ for the best answer span in $\mathcal{C}_i$ via linear interpolation: $\quad P_i = \lambda \cdot S_i + (1-\lambda) \cdot R_i$, where $\mu \in [0, 1]$ is a hyperparameter which we set as $0.5$.
-Finally, we select the answer span with the best $P_i$ across all context paragraphs as the final prediction.

-The above settings are compared with two settings without contradictory contexts. \textbf{1) SQuAD}: the traditional QA setting in which only the real context is given. \textbf{2) SQuAD + Random Ctx.}: the real context is paired with $N$ randomly sampled other contexts irrelevant to the question.
-This helps to differentiate whether the model is really distracted by the contradicting contexts or simply by the fact that there are other contexts.

-We consider four state-of-the-art QA models with public code that achieved strong results on the public leader board of SQuAD: \textit{BERT-base}~\citep{DBLP:conf/naacl/DevlinCLT19}, \textit{RoBERTa-base}, \textit{RoBERTa-large}~\citep{DBLP:journals/corr/abs-1907-11692}, and \textit{Span-BERT}~\citep{DBLP:journals/tacl/JoshiCLWZL20}.
-We use their implementations from the Hugging Face library, fine-tuned on the SQuAD-1.1 training set.
+We now how question answering models behave under such misinformation-polluted environment.
+To answer a given question, the QA systems employ a \textit{retrieve-then-read} pipeline that first retrieves $N$ (we set $N=5$) relevant contextual documents from the evidence corpus and then predicts an answer conditioned on the retrieved documents.
+For document retrieval, we apply the widely-used sparse retrieval based on BM25, implemented with the Pyserini toolkit~\cite{DBLP:conf/sigir/LinMLYPN21}.
+For question answering, we consider five state-of-the-art QA models with public code that achieved strong results on the public leader board of SQuAD: \textit{RoBERTa-large}~\citep{DBLP:journals/corr/abs-1907-11692}, \textit{Span-BERT}~\citep{DBLP:journals/tacl/JoshiCLWZL20}, \textit{Longformer}~\citep{DBLP:journals/corr/abs-2004-05150}, \textit{ELECTRA}~\citep{DBLP:conf/iclr/ClarkLLM20}, and \textit{DeBERTa-V3}~\citep{DBLP:journals/corr/abs-2111-09543}.
+We use their model checkpoints fine-tuned on the SQuAD training set from the Hugging Face library.
 We use the standard Exact Match (EM) and $F_1$ metrics to measure QA performance.
-We train the fake context detector by fine-tuning the RoBERTa-large model to differentiate real and fake paragraphs (binary classification) using a moderate level of labeled real/fake paragraphs in the \dataset training set.
-The classifier achieves an detection accuracy of 80.57\% with 10,000 training examples.